ekessler814/React-Portfolio/README.md

 - Template Literals
 - Linting with ESLint and formatting with Atom-Prettier
 - Concurrent fetching using Promise.All() to OpenWeatherMap for geo, current weather, and forecasted weather data
-- ES6 functions (reduce, find, forEach, map), destucturing, spread operator
+- ES6 functions (reduce, find, forEach, map), destucturing, spread operator, arrow functions
 - Responsive design for smartphone, tablet and PC in horizontal and vertical orientation utilizing flexbox
 - Visually appealing design utilizing free icons from https://github.com/basmilius/weather-icons
 - Day/night cycle for today/tonight text and clear/thunderstorm icons